Details

 Mikulas Fabry, International Affairs / Georgia Institute of Technology

-The Right to Self-Determination as a Claim to Independence in International Relations Practice
+Self-Determination as a Claim to Independence in International Relations Practice

-Outi Keranen, Political Science / University College London
+uti Keranen, Political Science / University College London

 Legitimizing Self-Determination in the Case of Sub-State National Groups: An Analysis of Kurdish Groups and Bosnian Serbs